As a person, sometimes, I am an impetuous one! I use to grasp quickly the situation and respond or decide quickly on the next steps!

 - You reinforce habits you want to root in your autonomous system like reading or writing daily, listening podcasts, stop watching TV, etc.

 - You start to develop a mindset that would eliminate the redundant decisions and further you towards your goals.

 - You implement systems, recipes and procedures would benefit your life as a whole.

 - You prioritize, automate, outsource, etc. other tasks to leave room for the important ones or the ones only you can do them!

 When you take this kind of actions, usually you never need to go back to the question or cancel your previous decisions, or choices.
 This is the once processed rule!

 The once processed rule though is not globally applicable.
-Because there are the other 10% of situations need you full attentions and focus.
-These might be life threatening situations, cases of sickness (of you or of a person you care about it), career or serious work decisions, etc.
+Because there are the other 10% of situations need your full attention and focus.
+These might be life-threatening situations, cases of sickness (of you or of a person you care about it), career or serious work decisions, etc.

 These are the case you need to be present.
 To pay attention.
 The first thing you should do about those situations, are to develop your readiness.
 What’s means that?
 You need to be the person can handle those situations to manage those situations effectively!